brittney-dalby/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is an open sourse library that is used for building user interfaces.
+One of the main problems React adresses is faster response times and better handling of data that isn't static and changes over time.

 1. Describe component state.

+Component State is used to store information about the component that can change over time.
+Ususally the changes come as a result of user or system events and that is why React uses component state and utilizes it in a lot of the user interfaces for websites.

 1. Describe props.

+Props is short for properties and they are arguments passed into React components.
+Props is ussed in React to pass data from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects something outside of the scope of the function currently being executed.
+To sync effects you can use React hooks and class components.